 4.2.1.
-Pedestrian and bicycle connections should be provided to parks, community facilities, neighborhood amenities, residential areas, and nearby employment.
+Connectivity: Create pedestrian and bicycle connections to parks, community facilities, neighborhood amenities, residential areas, and nearby employment.
 Streets, trails, and private walkways should form a connected network that is safe, attractive, and usable for pedestrians and cyclists of all abilities and ages.
+See Exhibit 4.1 for needed sidewalk improvements.